nicoleleee8532/vivo-AIGC/README.md

 The project reimagines the smartphone as an emotionally intelligent digital companion that responds to both the user and their surrounding context.

-## 🎨 My Role — Designer
+## 🎨 My Role — Team leader and lead contributor

-As the designer of the project, my contributions focused on translating the concept into a clear and visually engaging product experience.
+As lead contributor of the project, my contributions focused on translating the concept into a clear and visually engaging product experience.

 My contributions included: